Appfairy/shapeit/README.md

 Although many times unnecessary and even dangerous, we can modify the threshold constants.
 Each threshold is used to detect a specific feature in the given shape so we can determine the final result and fix it accordingly.
 Here's a list of all thresholds followed by a description of their role:

 - **circleReductionAngle** - When trying to match the given shape with a circle, all its angles whose values are greater than this one will be reduced.
 A higher value will result in a higher probability for a circle match.
 Ranges between 0 and π and defaults to 0.6.
-- **circleClosureDistance** - A given open shape might be considered as a circle only if the distance between the last coordinate and one of the vectors is shorter than this value, which means that a higher value will more likely result in a circle and not an open polygon.
+- **circleClosureDistance** - A given open shape might be considered as a circle only if the distance between the last vertex and one of the vectors is shorter than this value, which means that a higher value will more likely result in a circle and not an open polygon.
 Ranges between 0 and ∞ and defaults to 100.
-- **normalDistance** - A given open shape might be automatically closed and matched with one of the shapes in the atlas only if the distance between the last coordinate and one of the vectors is shorter than this value.
+- **normalDistance** - A given open shape might be automatically closed and matched with one of the shapes in the atlas only if the distance between the last vertex and one of the vectors is shorter than this value.
 Ranges between 0 and ∞ and defaults to 90.
 - **radiusesStdRatio** - Used to indicate how evenly distributed are all the radiuses by checking the ratio of their standard deviation with the average radius size.
 A lower value is more likely to match the given shape with a circle.
 Ranges between 0 and 1 and defaults to 0.18.
 - **minPolygonArea** - An intersection between 2 vectors will be considered one that forms a polygon only if its area is bigger than this value, which means that intersections that trap a small area won't be considered as ones that form a polygon and won't be taken into account in our calculations.
 Ranges between 0 and ∞ and defaults to 300.
 - **minShapeScore** - The minimum score for a match with one of the shapes in the atlas to be considered as a successful one.
 A higher value will result in more shapes that are likely to be matched.
 Ranges between 0 and 1 and defaults to 0.83.